 Step 2 – Dye stability testing

 By knowing if any of the colors will run during the washing process, precautionary steps can be taken to prevent colors from running and sticking to other parts of the rug.
 A combination of chemistry and copious amounts of water can prevent colors from mixing in a rug.
 Even if dyes do bleed and stick, we have the capabilities to safely remove them.

 Step 3 – Dry soil removal

-Before we wash a rug, we try and remove as much dust, grit, and soiling as possible.
+Before we wash a rug, we try to remove as much dust, grit, and soiling as possible.
 This is done through a variety of methods, such as gentle vibrations, tumbling, and pressurized air.

 Removing as much dry dirt and soil from the rug before washing it creates a more efficient washing process.

 Step 4 – Rug wash

 We utilize a safe and gentle rug washing system.
-The rug is almost mostly under water while it is gently squeegeed and scrubbed until the water that comes out is 100% clear.
+The rug is mostly under water while it is gently squeegeed and scrubbed until the water that comes out is 100% clear.

 An immersion rug wash process will remove the maximum amount of soiling.
 It won’t just remove the dirt off the rug, it will remove the dirt out from within the rug.
 So not only is it a better cleaning process, it is also much safer.

 Step 5 – Stain removal

 Sometimes a rug can be completely free of soiling, but still have stains.
 There are safe and effective methods to remove stains, such as pet urine, without removing the original dyes of the rug.

 Who doesn’t want to restore the original color and beauty of their handmade rug while also removing unwanted stains?
 We do not charge extra for stain removal.
 We will do everything possible to make your rug look beautiful again.

 Step 6 – Post-cleaning inspection

 So, we’ve come full circle.
 The rug has gone through all the steps of our washing system and is now ready to go home.
-Our post-inspection is basically the same thing as our pre-inspection: creating documented notation, taking pictures, etc.
+Our post-cleaning inspection is basically the same thing as our pre-cleaning inspection: creating documentation, taking pictures, etc.

 Step 7 – Wrap and deliver!